RyanChan01/GPregressionInBS/README.md

 As usual: _caveat emptor_ (buyer beware).
 As the license says, while you are free to use the scripts as you please, I am not liable for anything that happens as a result of using my scripts :-).

-The scripts are technically the intellectual properties of EPFL and Riken-AIP group, which have both been kind enough to allow their redistribution under the liberal BSD-3 license (acting through Prof. Marilyne Andersen at EPFL and Prof. Masashi Sugiyama / Dr Mohammad Emtiyaz Khan at Riken-AIP).
+The scripts are the intellectual property of the Ecole Polytechnique Federale de Lausanne (EPFL) and Riken-AIP group, which have both allowed their redistribution under the BSD-3 license (acting through Prof. Marilyne Andersen at EPFL and Prof. Masashi Sugiyama / Dr Mohammad Emtiyaz Khan at Riken-AIP).

 If you have questions or concerns, or notice errors, please contact me at rastogi.epfl@gmail.com .